 Screwed by the mortgage companies, blasted by the real estate bubble, and hung out to dry by the government, angry Boston homeowners are banding together to fight back.
 They've got foreclosure-happy banks trembling—and their movement is spreading.

-THE MOVING TRUCK, empty and waiting, is parked around the corner from the house, because between the protestors and the police cars, there is no longer any room for it in front of 197 Normandy Street.
+The moving truck, empty and waiting, is parked around the corner from the house, because between the protesters and the police cars, there is no longer any room for it in front of 197 Normandy Street.
 Inside the stately brick duplex, which sits in a foreclosure-ravaged section of Dorchester, Drusilla Francis has packed only a few bags, hoping against reason that, somehow, at day’s end she will still be living in the home she’s owned for 22 years.
 Today, U.S. Bank is evicting her after foreclosing on her loan.

 Malkofsky may not have a problem with City Life, but the group has been making his job pretty difficult lately, having pioneered something it calls the “sword and the shield” — a unique approach to battling foreclosure that combines intense lawyering, bold activism, and strategic financing from a local nonprofit.
 The goal is simple: to keep people in their homes and provide stability to foreclosure-ridden neighborhoods in the city.